chuevin/Pneumothorax-Classification-and-Segmentation/README.md

 In this project we present a Computed Aided Diagnosis(CAD) system to classify and if present, segment pneumothorax from a set of chest radiographic images.
 This problem can be solved by breaking the problem down into smaller subproblems, then these smaller subproblems can be solved easily by relating them to other problems that have been studied in great detail in other domains.

 First, the lung boundary is detected from the given image.
 This is done using a Fully Convolutional Model which is based on the U-Net architecture.
 Next, the lung region is cropped out and sent for classification.
-We have proposed two approaches for classification, the first approach uses features extracted from Local Binary Patterns(LBP) and classifies using a Support Vector Machine(SVM).
+We have proposed two approaches for classification, the first approach uses features extracted from Uniform Local Binary Patterns(ULBP) and classifies using a Support Vector Machine(SVM).

 Next, pneumothorax segmentation is performed by a modified U-Net architecture.
 U-Net architecture have already been used in biomedical imaging.